-Although the Board does not establish specific goals with respect to diversity, the Board's overall diversity is a consideration in the director nomination process.
+While our Board has not adopted a formal definition of diversity, and does not establish specific goals with respect to diversity, the Board's diversity is a consideration in the director nomination process and is assessed annually when the Board evaluates overall effectiveness.

 For this year's election, the Board has nominated eleven individuals; all are incumbent nominees who collectively bring tremendous diversity to the Board.
-Each nominee is a strategic thinker and has varying, specialized experience in the areas that are relevant to the Company and its businesses.
-Moreover, their collective experience covers a wide range of geographies and industries, including health care, insurance, consumer products, technology and financial services and roles in academia and government.
-The eleven director nominees range in age from 60 to 83 and three of the eleven director nominees are women; two are African American; and one is a citizen of another country, specifically New Zealand.
+Each nominee is a strategic thinker and has varying, specialized experience in the areas relevant to the Company and its businesses.
+Moreover, their collective experience covers a wide range of geographies and industries, including health care, insurance, consumer products, technology and financial services, and roles in academia, corporate governance and government.
+The eleven director nominees range in age from 56 to 78; three of the eleven director nominees are women; two are African American; and one is a citizen of New Zealand.